 For all their fame, they had very little power when compared to the team owners.
 In the days before guaranteed contracts and a labor union, even star players struggled to get raises as contracts were negotiated year to year.
 Like most players at their end of their careers, they faced new challenges brought on by financial need.
 Good decisions are rarely made in bad times, and Mays and Mantle were no different.

 Money, Money, Money

 Yankee management tried to cut Mantle’s pay a couple of times, even threatening blackmail.
 Contract negotiations were not easy.
-Growing up in Commerce, Oklahoma had not prepared him for the ruthlessness of Yankee ownership.
+Growing up in Commerce, Oklahoma, had not prepared him for the ruthlessness of Yankee ownership.
 By the end of the decade, Mickey and his wife Merlyn would have four boys.
 Despite numerous marketing deals that provided some income, both men barnstormed in the off season as late as 1959, just to earn a little extra money.